 Vinay Kaura is an Assistant Professor in the Department of International Affairs and Security Studies, Sardar Patel University of Police, Security and Criminal Justice, Rajasthan, India.
-He is also the Coordinator of University’s Centre for Peace and Conflict Studies; in this position, he coordinates long-term research and training programs for mid-level police professionals in India’s federal and state police organisations.
+He is also the Deputy Director of University’s Centre for Peace and Conflict Studies; in this position, he coordinates long-term research and training programs for mid-level police professionals in India’s federal and state police organizations.

 He is an adjunct professor on the Program on Terrorism and Security Studies (PTSS) at the George C. Marshall European Center for Security Studies in Germany.
 Besides, he is an alumnus of the NESA Center, National Defence University at Washington, DC.